Ivancovich, Clara Belle Sproul Jewell (1858-1939)(4 of 4)

 Description: In this head-and-shoulder carte de visite, Clara Belle Sproul Jewell Ivancovich is nineteen years old.
 She has short, curly, bangs, and the remainder of her hair is pulled up into a bun at the back of her head.
 She wears a close-fitting jacket with a shawl lapel.
 Her white lace ruff is adorned with what appears to be a brooch, and around her neck, tied in a bow, is a white, crocheted, fringed scarf.

 Biographical Note: Clara Belle was born in 1853 in Canton, Illinois and moved with her family to Petaluma at age ten.
 She graduated from Petaluma High School in 1877 and may have then attended the “Normal Classes” conducted at Petaluma High School which prepared high school graduates to be primary teachers.
 She was a skilled musician, composer, journalist, playwright, novelist, and poet.
-She sang in the Methodist Church Choir, taught piano lessons in her home, and wrote the anthem for the San Francisco District Federated Woman’s Clubs.
+She sang in the Methodist Church Choir, taught piano lessons in her home, and wrote the anthem for the San Francisco District Federated Women’s Clubs.
 Originals and early copies of several of Clara’s literary creations are housed at the Petaluma Historical Library & Museum, including her journals, her novella Adele La Croix, and several poems.
 Also housed at the PHL&M is her autograph book, which is signed by many of her classmates several who eventually became prominent Petalumans, and a copy of the anthology Singing Years which contains five of her poems.
 (See her bibliography below for access to digital copies of several of these artifacts.)
 Unfortunately, copies of some of her works have not been found, including a one-act play entitled Discretion and a pageant performed at Petaluma’s 1923 Butter & Egg Days Celebration entitled Princess Petaluma.
 As a long-time member of the Petaluma Woman’s Club, Clara Belle contributed news of the club in an Argus-Courier column and served as chairwoman of the Literary and Choral Committee and as President in 1917 and 1918.

 Family Affiliation: Clara Belle was the daughter of Petaluma pioneers, Roxanne Cordelia King Sproul (1826-1908) and John Sproul.
 Roxanne was a landlady and early suffragist, and John was a Civil War Veteran and construction contractor.
 On October 30, 1878, Clara Belle married Petaluman, John Elliott Jewell (1852-1932).
 The marriage ended in divorce in 1897, and in 1898, at the age of 40, she married the Petaluma medical doctor, George Ivancovich (1850-1924).